 The next step is to map the weather zone average hourly forecasts into a representative calendar.
 Remember that the average hourly forecast is ranked from highest to lowest value within each forecasted month.
 The sorted hourly forecasted values need to be mapped into a representative time-sequenced shape.
-This was accomplished by looking at historical load data from calendar years 2007-2019.
+This was accomplished by looking at historical load data from calendar years 2007-2020.
 For each month in each historical year, the rank of all of the observations for each day and hour was determined.
 Then, the corresponding forecasted average hourly values were mapped to the day and hour from the historical year with the same month and the same rank.

-The Coast Summer Peak Forecast for 2021 is 21,645 MW.
+The Coast Gross Summer Peak Forecast for 2022 is 21,567 MW.
 Also remember that the forecasted summer peak value is assigned to the month of August.
 In 2016, Coast's Summer Peak occurred on 8/09/2016 @ 1600.
-Using the 2016 mapping factors, the Coast Summer Peak value is assigned to 8/09 @ 1600 for all forecasted years (2021-2030).
+Using the 2016 mapping ranking, the Coast Summer Peak value is assigned to 8/09 @ 1600 for all forecasted years (2022-2031).
 This means that the Coast Summer Peak will always occur on 8/09 @ 1600 for all forecasted years that are mapped to 2016.

 In 2015, Coast's Summer Peak occurred on 8/11/2015 @ 1600.
-Using the 2015 mapping factors, the Coast Summer Peak value is assigned to 8/11 @ 1600 for all forecasted years (2021-2030).
+Using the 2015 mapping ranking, the Coast Summer Peak value is assigned to 8/11 @ 1600 for all forecasted years (2022-2031).
 This means that the Coast Summer Peak will always occur on 8/11 @ 1600 for all forecasted years that are mapped to 2015.

-This mapping process was completed using calendar years 2007-2019.
-This produced thirteen different hourly forecasts based on calendar years 2007-2019.
-Note, though, that the monthly peak demand and monthly energy values are exactly the same in each of the thirteen hourly weather zone forecasts.
+This mapping process was completed using calendar years 2007-2020.
+This produced fourteen different hourly forecasts based on calendar years 2007-2020.
+Note, though, that the monthly peak demand and monthly energy values are the same in each of the fourteen hourly weather zone forecasts.
 The only difference is the day and time that the forecasted hourly values occur when mapped to the different historical years.

 There are 744 (31 days times 24 hours per day) hourly forecasted demand values for the Coast weather zone for August.
-They are mapped into a day and time (in August) based on the historical ranking of actual load values from August 2007, August 2008, August 2009, ..., August 2018, and August 2019.
+They are mapped into a day and time (in August) based on the historical ranking of actual load values from August 2007, August 2008, August 2009, ..., August 2019, and August 2020.
 Each forecasted value was assigned a day and hour based on the historical ranking.
 But the monthly peak demand and monthly energy values are the same no matter which historical mapping year is used.